Postgraduate research

 Project description

 Chronic kidney disease (CKD) is a major public health emergency.
 7 million people in the UK have CKD, numbers are expected to increase over the next 10 years, with a major impact on the UK health economy (1).
 The majority of patients with CKD are looked after in primary care, with no access to specialist secondary care renal services and public awareness of CKD and its health implications are low (2,3).
 Patients with CKD have an increased risk of cardiovascular disease, reduced quality of life, functional impairment and high symptom burden (4).
 The ability to effectively self-manage aspects of health was highlighted as a key priority for patients living with chronic health conditions in the NHS Long Term Plan for (5) and this is reflected in NICE guidelines for CKD (6).
-We co-developed and tested ‘My Kidneys and Me’, a digital health platform that has been shown to improve ‘patient activation’ (disease-specific knowledge, skills and confidence to engage to effectively self-management), kidney-related health knowledge and health related behaviours (7,8,9).
-The platform needs to be revised to be more accessible for high risk groups of patients, to improve engagement.
-This PhD project will look specifically at the cultural adaptations that are needed to improve access and engagement with the platform for patients with CKD from a South Asian background who experience poorer CKD-related and CV outcomes and therefore have greatest need of these types of resource.
+We co-developed and tested ‘My Kidneys & Me’, a digital health platform that has been shown to improve ‘patient activation’ (disease-specific knowledge, skills and confidence to engage to effectively self-management), kidney-related health knowledge and health-related behaviours (7,8,9).
+The platform needs to be revised to be more accessible for high-risk groups of patients to improve engagement.
+This PhD project will look specifically at the adaptations that are needed to improve access and engagement with the platform for patients with CKD from a South Asian background who experience poorer CKD-related and CV outcomes and, therefore, have the greatest need for these types of resources

 Project plan